yneves/node-bauer-sql/README.md

 select.group("one","two")
 // same as
 select.group("one").group("two")
-// produes GROUP BY one, two
+// produces GROUP BY one, two
 ```

 ### .order